cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

    * Missingness due to reporting pattern (e.g. no weekend reports)?
    * Will we want to and is it feasible to [interpolate missing values](https://github.com/cmu-delphi/covidcast-indicators/issues/1539)?
 * Are there any aberrant values that don’t make sense? e.g. negative counts, out of range percentages, “manual” missingness codes (9999, -9999, etc)
 * Does the data source revise their data?
 How often?
+By how much?
+Is the revision meaningful, or an artifact of data processing methods?
    * See raw data saved in [Step 0](#step-0-keep-revision-history-important)
 * What is the reporting schedule of the data?
 * What order of magnitude is the signal?
-(If it’s sufficiently small, [this issue on how rounding is done](https://github.com/cmu-delphi/covidcast-indicators/issues/1945) needs to be addressed first)
+(If it’s too small or too large, [this issue on how rounding is done](https://github.com/cmu-delphi/covidcast-indicators/issues/1945) needs to be addressed first)
 * How is the data processed by the data source?
 E.g. normalization, censoring values with small sample sizes, censoring values associated with low-population areas, smoothing, adding jitter, etc.
   Keep any code and notes around!
 They will be helpful for later steps.
   For any issues that come up, consider now if
   * We’ve seen them before in another dataset and, if so, how we handled it.
       Is there code around that we can reuse?
   * If it’s a small issue, how would you address it?
 Do you need an extra function to handle it?
   * If it’s a big issue, talk to others and consider making a PRD to present potential solutions.

 ## Step 2: Pipeline Code